Independent security review

 • 700+ security-specific tests.

-• SECURITY.md is honest about limitations — "rare to see," per the auditor.
+• SECURITY.md is honest about limitations — "rare to see," per the agent.

-🔴 Gap 1 — Secrets persist unredacted on disk (release-blocking for v1.0.7)
+✅ Gap 1 — Secrets persist unredacted on disk (was release-blocking; resolved in v1.0.8)

 Finding: if a user pastes command output containing AWS keys, GCP service-account JSON, JWTs, or bearer tokens, those land unredacted in ~/.ghosthunter/chat_history, ~/.ghosthunter/audit.log, or ~/.ghosthunter/palace/.
 They sit on disk indefinitely.

-Why it matters: the user's mental model in paranoid mode is "Ghost-hunter is read-only and safe — I can paste freely."
-That's true for billing data, but secrets in pasted output are a real exposure vector — especially with backups, Time Machine, or cloud sync replicating the leak.
+Why it mattered: the user's mental model in paranoid mode is "Ghost-hunter is read-only and safe — I can paste freely."
+That's true for billing data, but secrets in pasted output were a real exposure vector — especially with backups, Time Machine, or cloud sync replicating the leak.

-Finding: ^awk(\s+.+)?$ allows awk with any args. awk's system() builtin can spawn child processes; with non-blocklisted binaries (env, cat, ls) execution is theoretically possible.
+Finding: ^awk(\s+.+)?$ allowed awk with any args. awk's system() builtin can spawn child processes; with non-blocklisted binaries (env, cat, ls) execution was theoretically possible.
 Mitigated in practice by Layer 6 (Sonnet semantic check) having to approve it first.

-🟡 Gap 3 — Prompt injection via pasted output (soft)
+✅ Gap 3 — Prompt injection via pasted output (was soft; mitigated in v1.0.8)

-Finding: if pasted command output contains "ignore previous instructions" or similar steering text, it can mislead Claude Opus toward wrong hypotheses.
-The deterministic command validator (layers 1–4) still holds — the LLM cannot be tricked into executing dangerous commands.
-But the conclusions of an investigation can be misled, wasting the budget cap on a bad hypothesis.
+Finding: if pasted command output contained "ignore previous instructions" or similar steering text, it could mislead Claude Opus toward wrong hypotheses.
+The deterministic command validator (layers 1–4) still held — the LLM could not be tricked into executing dangerous commands.
+But the conclusions of an investigation could be misled, wasting the budget cap on a bad hypothesis.

 Finding: Sonnet's semantic check defaults toward approval.
 Layer 2 (the static allowlist) is the real deterministic gate.

-Why it matters: the auditor noted this is intentional — Layer 2 is the boundary, Layer 6 is judgment-on-top.
+Why it matters: the agent flagged this and accepted our explanation that it's intentional — Layer 2 is the boundary, Layer 6 is judgment-on-top.
 We don't want Layer 6 to be the load-bearing gate; we want it to be the explainer.

-Action: no code change.
-Documenting the layer roles in a future "How the validator works" doc page so this is explicit, not folklore.
+Action shipped: no code change.
+Layer-role explanation documented in SECURITY.md so this is explicit, not folklore.

 For your security team